Dipika Chikhlia: Success (1987-95)

 Later in 1987, Chikhlia played the female lead role of Sita in Ramanand Sagar's television series Ramayan.
 Before starring in Ramayan, she was the part of Ramanand Sagar's Vikram Aur Betaal.
 She continued getting lead roles in hit TV serials like The Sword of Tipu Sultan and Luv Kush (both in 1989).
 Her only hits in Hindi films were Ghar Ka Chiraag (1989) and Rupaye Dus Karod (1991), both of which had Rajesh Khanna in the lead.
 She got more footage in the film Khudai, but the film was a commercial failure in 1994.
 She played the romantic lead of Rajesh Khanna in two films, Ghar Ka Chiraag and Khudai.
-Her Kannada film as the lead heroine opposite Shankar Nag was a box office hit in 1990 and her Bengali films Asha O Bhalobasha (1989), opposite Prosenjit Chatterjee and Tamil film Naangal (1992) opposite Prabhu were box office hits.
+Her Kannada film, Hosa Jeevana, as the lead heroine opposite Shankar Nag was a box office hit in 1990 and her Bengali films Asha O Bhalobasha (1989), opposite Prosenjit Chatterjee and Tamil film Naangal (1992) opposite Prabhu were box office hits.
 She also got a supporting role in a Malayalam movie, Ithile Iniyum Varu (1986), which had Mammootty in the lead.
 She met with limited success in Hindi films after 1992, as Sanam Aap Ki Khatir (1992) flopped, which had her as main lead heroine, she only got supporting roles in Hindi films.

 Later career

 Chikhlia was also seen in the TV serial Chutta Chheda (2017) on Colors Gujarati channel.
-The Gujarati film Nattsamrat is to be released in August 2018 and she will be seen in her upcoming Hindi movie Gaalib (2018-2019).
-Dipika Chikhlia is working again.
+The Gujarati film Natsamrat (2018 film) was released in 2018.

-She was last seen in the movie Bala (November 2019) as Pari's (Yami Gautam) mother.
-In the upcoming biopic of freedom fighter - Sarojini Naidu, she will be seen playing the role of her.
+She was last seen in the movie Bala as Pari's (Yami Gautam) mother.
+In 2020, she was in talks to play the freedom fighter Sarojini Naidu.

+In August 2023, she has turned producer with the TV show Dhartiputra Nandini.